-Heel spur is a protrusion that appears as a result of traction and overload.
-It’s a growth of the heel bone that modifies the gait and causes acute pain (like pins and needles).
+A heel spur is a protrusion that appears as a result of traction and overload.
+In short, it’s a growth of the heel bone that modifies the gait and causes acute pain (like pins and needles).

-On an X-ray, it can be seen as a triangular or spear-shaped bump.
-Some of the most common causes are gait disorders (very marked and uncorrected) in pes cavus foot and supination, obesity, excess weight, the use of inappropriate footwear, rheumatic diseases, and the practice of sports on hard surfaces, among others.
+On an X-ray, you can see it as a triangular or spear-shaped bump.
+Some of the most common causes are gait disorders (very marked and uncorrected) in feet with high arches and supination, obesity, excess weight, the use of inappropriate footwear, rheumatic diseases, and playing sports on hard surfaces, among other things.

 This injury is also known as “Haglund’s deformity“.
 It occurs when the junction point of the skin’s bones with the tendons becomes inflamed.
-Afterwards, it appears in the form of a pointed protrusion and can cause a lot of pain, especially when the person makes an effort or stands for many hours.
+Afterwards, it appears in the form of a pointed protrusion and can cause a lot of pain, especially when the person overexerts themselves or stands up for many hours at a time.

-The symptoms and causes of heel spur
+Symptoms and causes of a heel spur

-There’s another type of heel spur, plantar fasciitis, which is diagnosed through an X-ray and causes a bump oriented towards the toes.
+There’s another type of heel spur, plantar fasciitis or policeman’s heel, which is diagnosed through an X-ray and causes a bump oriented towards the toes.
 So, the main causes of heel spurs are:

-- Intense sports.
+- Intense exercise

-- Excess weight or obesity.
+- Excess weight or obesity

-- The use of inappropriate footwear.
+- The use of inappropriate footwear

 Sitting in a chair or on a bed, stretch out your foot in line with your leg.
 Your toes should point down as far as possible.
 Then, point your toes up to the ceiling.
 Repeat each of these 10 times.

 Some people use small balls (e.g. a tennis ball) to do exercises and treat the heel spur.
 Barefoot, rest the ball under the sole of your foot.
 Then, exert some pressure as you make circular or lateral movements.

 In the evenings, many patients with this problem use an element known as night splint.
 This leaves the foot extended and better rests the fascia plantar.
 However, the use of it should be monitored by a specialist to avoid possible complications.

 During the day, you can use a special orthopedic insoles that reduce pain and correct bone calcification.
 These insoles have a soft spot on the heel to cushion your steps.
-They’re custom made so you should consult a doctor.
+They’re custom made so you should consult a doctor beforehand.

 In the case you do sports, it’s really important to do some warm-up activity, as it will prevent injury or stop it getting worse.
 It’s also very important to wear suitable footwear for the activity that you’re doing (this also applies to people who don’t exercise).